marioy47/blog-site/posts/ansible-introduction-for-developers/index.md

 ![Image of ansible vars in action](ansible-vars-custom-string.png)

 Awesome!
-We can now specify global parameters and variables depending on the host or the gruop.
+We can now specify global parameters and variables depending on the host or the group.

 ## Advanced variables